kir-j/kir-j.github.io/index.md

 ## Experience
 **Postdoctoral researcher**
-Wildfire and risk experiences related to wildfire in Switzerland and Cyprus
+Wildfire, risk experiences and learning related to wildfire at individual and community levels in Switzerland and Cyprus
 Land Systems and Sustainable Land Management Group, Prof. Chinwe Ifejika Speranza

 ## Education